Japan Real Food Adventure

-Explore a country where food is taken seriously, from the station tonkatsu restaurant to the highest end sushi, Japanese people take pride in the cooking and presentation, and any bad meal is incredibly rare!.
+Explore a country where food is taken seriously, all the way from the station tonkatsu restaurant to a high-end sushi establishment.

 Travel by Shinkansen to the Japanese Alps and taste succulent wagyu beef in the 17th-century Edo period town of Takayama – the definition of a melt-in-your-mouth moment.

 Snack on awesome and adventurous street food in the unofficial culinary capital of Osaka and master the skill behind making the famous takoyaki (octopus and pickled ginger in batter).

-Discover the traditions, culture and history behind tea in Kyoto during a private ceremony with a long-time practitioner of this art.
+Discover the traditions, culture and history behind tea in Kyoto during a private ceremony with a long-time practitioner of this art with your small group.

-Venture into mountainous Koya-san and spend the night in temple lodgings, discover shojin ryori – vegetarian Buddhist food - a tradition with over 800 years of history.
+Venture into mountainous Koya-san, spending the night in a monastery and discovering shojin ryori – a traditional vegetarian Buddhist meal with over 800 years of history.

 Breakfasts Included: 11.